 Re: New Estimates of the Loss of Federal Funding to Pennsylvania from the Senate Health Care Bill

-The Manatt Health Group and the Robert Wood Johnson Foundation have Press Released a new study of the impact of the Senate health care bill, the Better Care Reconciliation Act of 2017, on the states.
+The Manatt Health Group and the Robert Wood Johnson Foundation have released a new study of the impact of the Senate health care bill, the Better Care Reconciliation Act of 2017, on the states.
 Their estimates of the impact of the bill confirms our recent study showing that Pennsylvania will suffer devastating reductions in federal funding for Medicaid.
 It also offers some more fine-grained detail on the nature of these reductions.

 The new study provides two sets of estimates of how much federal funding each state loses — one if the state keeps the Medicaid Expansion and a second if it does not.
 According to the study, if Pennsylvania eliminates the Medicaid Expansion in 2021, the state stands to lose $30.1 billion in federal funding between 2020 and 2026 — $25 billion as a result of the elimination of federal funding for the Medicaid Expansion, and $5.1 billion as a result of the impact of per capita caps on traditional Medicaid.
 The Manatt / Robert Wood Johnson study projects that 594,000 fewer Pennsylvanians will be insured as a result of the end of the Medicaid Expansion.
 We expect another 260,000 fewer people to have health insurance or long-term care as a result of reductions in the per capita caps on traditional Medicaid and slightly over 400,000 fewer to be insured through the health care marketplace / exchange or by employer-based insurance.
 All together, we now project that 1.3 million fewer people will have health insurance in Pennsylvania as a result of the Senate health care bill.